Learn facts about Utah for kids.

 National Park, Thanksgiving Point, and the Sundance Resort.

-8. Some animals that live in Utah are: beavers, bison,
+8. Some animals that live in Utah are beavers, bison,

-coyote, elk, mountain lions, and roadrunners.
+coyotes, elk, mountain lions, and roadrunners.

-9. Utah can get very hot or cold depending on the
+9. Utah can get very hot or cold, depending on the

 time of year.
 The hottest temperature recorded in Utah was 117 degrees

-Fahrenheit in St. George, Utah on July 5, 1985.
+Fahrenheit in St. George, Utah, on July 5, 1985.
 The coldest temperature recorded in Utah was -69 degrees (69 degrees below zero) Fahrenheit in Peter

-Sinks, Utah on February 1, 1985.
+Sinks, Utah, on February 1, 1985.

 Share a cool fact about Utah with us?